Get alerts of updates about «Scandinavian research about the consequences of Covid-19 on welfare, equality, social conditions, and quality of life»

 About this publication

-The Division of Health Services in the Norwegian Institute of Public Health was commissioned by the Norwegian Directorate for Children, Youth and Family Affairs to conduct a systematic literature search with categorization of empirical research about welfare, equality, social conditions, and quality of life.
+The Division of Health Services in the Norwegian Institute of Public Health was commissioned by the Norwegian Directorate for Children, Youth and Family Affairs to conduct a systematic literature search with categorisation of empirical research about welfare, equality, social conditions, and quality of life.

 We conducted a systematic review (of the format ‘systematic literature search with categorisation’).
 In March 2021, we searched in databases and in grey literature for studies from Scandinavian countries, published 2020-2021.
 One reviewers screened all retrieved records and assessed relevance relative to the inclusion criteria.
 The main inclusion criterion was that the publication regarded consequences of Covid-19 on welfare, equality, social conditions or quality of life.
 We extracted data and categorised studies based on the study abstracts.